-In the nine years for which there is documentation for Calouste Gulbenkian’s acquisition of mina’i wares, running from 1912 to 1921, he only purchased very intermittently.
-It was clearly not a major focus of his collection as he only bought one bowl in 1912, a heavily repaired and repainted white lobed-edge “Style 2” bowl with a seated ruler in the middle (fig. 5).
-This was purchased from Hagop Kevorkian for £595, equivalent to 15,015 Francs at the time, with a further £80 spent on restoration.
+In the nine years for which there is documentation for Calouste Gulbenkian’s acquisition of mīnāʾī ware, running from 1912 to 1921, he only purchased intermittently.
+Mīnāʾī ware was clearly not a major focus of his collection as he only bought one bowl in 1912, a heavily repaired and repainted white lobed-edge “Style 2” bowl with a seated ruler in the middle (fig. 5).
+This was purchased from Hagop Kevorkian for £595, equivalent to 15,015 francs at the time, with a further £80 spent on restoration.
 In 1913 he bought a “Style 1c” bowl base, with a seated ruler and attendants, which also has a few reattached sherds of the lower portion of the inscription band on the rim (fig. 6).
-This came from Kalebdjian Frères in Paris and cost 1000 Francs (fig. 13).
-The figures are half way between miniature and monumental, and although it is a rather crudely painted example, the somewhat larger scale of the throne upon which the ruler sits allows for a clearer understanding of the details of such items than is possible with the more common miniature ones.
-It sits low to the ground on bulbous feet, and the four finials, indicating it is meant to depict a four-poster throne, have decorative bases below the, largely missing, tips.
+This came from Kalebdjian Frères in Paris and cost 1,000 francs (fig. 13).
+The figures are half way between miniature and monumental, and although it is a rather crudely painted example, the somewhat larger scale of the throne upon which the ruler sits allows for a clearer understanding of details than is possible with the more common miniature ones.
+The throne sits low to the ground on bulbous feet, and the four finials, indicating a four-poster throne, have decorative bases below the largely missing tips.

-It was not until the following year, in 1914, that Gulbenkian was to acquire the bulk of his collection of mina’i wares.
+It was not until the following year, in 1914, that Gulbenkian would acquire the bulk of his collection of mīnāʾī ware.
 Again, the first purchase, in March, was from Kalebdjian Frères in Paris and consisted of three sherds.
-Of these, two were bowl bases that cost 1,400 Francs each, and both, like all his purchases up this point, were on a white base glaze.
-One, published by Henri Rivière the previous year, has a most unusual feature.
-The area around the rider in the base is pierced with numerous irregularly shaped holes filled with clear glaze in order to create something similar to the contemporary Seljuq pierced white wares, but with the addition of colored figural decoration.
+Of these, two were bowl bases that cost 1,400 francs each, and both, like all his purchases up this point, were on a white base glaze.
+One, which had been published by Henri Rivière the previous year, has a most unusual feature.
+The area around the rider in the base is pierced with numerous irregularly shaped holes filled with clear glaze in order to create something similar to the contemporary Seljuq pierced white ware, but with the addition of colored figural decoration.
 These small translucent areas surround the horse and rider in the center, which is entirely delineated in red.
-This is another most unusual technique, as in almost every other case the outline drawing is in black.
+This is another most unusual technique, since in almost every other case the outline drawing is in black.
 When the base is held up to the light, the area around the rider glows (fig. 7).
 When the bowl is on the ground, a similar effect is created by the ring of gold triangles delineated in red in the form of a starburst around the rider.
 It must have been characteristics such as the piercing that drew Gulbenkian to acquire such sherds, as he clearly had a connoisseur’s eye which recognized their uniqueness and importance, the fragmentary nature of the pieces notwithstanding.